groenator/iptvboss-docker/wiki/Home.md

 - For VNC images, change the default VNC password (`VNC_PW`, see [VNC Stable](VNC-Stable)) instead of relying on the default.
 - If internet exposure is unavoidable, place a reverse proxy with TLS and authentication in front of web endpoints (noVNC/Xpra) and restrict source IPs at the firewall.
 - Keep the image and host OS up to date to pick up security patches.

-## Tasks list

-- [x] Create a Docker image with IPTVBoss running as a simple cli without GUI and VNC.
-- [x] Configure IPTVBoss XC to start on boot.
-- [x] Pushing the docker image to an actual docker registry.
-- [x] Allow user to configure the cron job with it's own schedule.
-At the moment the cron is configured to run every 12h.
-- [x] Start the container defining your own user.
-- [x] Creating a script to configure the cronitor jobs automatically without duplicating the job if is already available in the account.